 So that we can properly carry out the import and export customs procedures on your behalf, we need a corresponding customs representation authorization (CRA) or power of attorney (POA).
 This authorization creates the legal basis that allows us to act on your behalf in dealings with local customs authorities (this representation occurs at your cost).

-Note: To prevent any transit delays, please send us your CRA/POA by January 1, 2021.
+Note: To prevent any transit delays, we must have your CRA/POA prior to accepting the shipment.
 You can obtain the relevant forms from your DACHSER branch.

 For all shipments, we check for completeness the documentation required for customs clearance.
 This prevents any delays due to missing documentation.
 To secure your shipment, we require from you: